mehulagg/gitlab/doc/administration/gitaly/index.md

 WARNING:
 This is an experimental feature and may place significant load on the host while running.
-Make sure to schedule this during off-peak hours and keep the duration short.
+Make sure to schedule this during off-peak hours and keep the duration short (e.g. 30-60 minutes).

 **For Omnibus GitLab**